urql-graphql/urql/docs/keys.md

 The `keys` property allows us to intervene in this behavior by pointing to another location on the entity or by pre-/post-fixing it.

 Let's look at an example.
-Say we have a set of todos each with `__typename` of `Todo`, but instead of identifying on `id` or `_id` we want to identify each record by its `name`.
+Say we have a set of todos each with a `__typename` of `Todo`, but instead of identifying on `id` or `_id` we want to identify each record by its `name`.